 There are a variety of reasons why a foot wound or an ulcer might develop on any part of the foot but typically on the bottom or between the toes.
 According to our Keller wound care doctor, some common causes of foot wounds and ulcers in diabetic patients are:

 Since many diabetic patients may have a loss of sensation in their feet, a foot ulcer can often go undetected.
-It is important to recognize the signs of a foot ulcer in order to seek prompt medical attention.
+It is important to recognize the signs to prevent foot ulcer and seek prompt medical attention if it's required.
 Some signs to be aware of are:

 • Drainage or blood on the socks